Frequently Asked Questions

 - Quiz nights

 If you are interested in raising money for headspace, the first thing you need to do is decide whether you would like the funds to contribute to Fremantle specifically, or to headspace National.
-Please give us a call on 9431 7453 or email firstname.lastname@example.org if you are interested in raising funds for headspace Freo.
-We will do our best to assist you as we appreciate the efforts of valued community members who want to contribute.
+Please give us a call on 9431 7453 or email firstname.lastname@example.org if you are interested in raising funds for headspace Fremantle.
+We will do our best to assist you and support your event.

 If you are looking to fundraise for headspace National, please see this document: https://headspace.org.au/assets/Fundraising-Guidlines-by-State/headspace-Guidelines-for-Conducting-a-Fundraising-Event-WA.pdf.
 Once you fill out the application form, the staff at headspace National will contact you and help to co-ordinate your fundraiser.